gordonguthrie/TheManual/docs/chapter3/how_sonic_pi_plays_synths.md

 ## How Sonic Pi plays synths

-Lets put some logging in and see what happens when we write a simple synth command:
+Let's put some logging in and see what happens when we write a simple synth command:

 ```ruby
 use_synth :beep